 Whether it’s TikTok, a blog, or student disability services on campus, having a support system for guidance will help ensure you don’t go through college alone.
 Finding new ways to accommodate and manage your illness through the help of others will make your educational experience the best it can be.

-Social media platforms such as TikTok and Instagram have millions of creators, including many teens and adults who are dealing with chronic illness.
+Social media platforms such as TikTok and Instagram have millions of creators, including many teens and adults who are dealing with chronic illnesses.
 They turn to social media to track their symptoms, document flare-ups, and share tips and tricks with other “spoonies” in the community.
-Creators such as Chronically Katie Scarlett and Ilana Jacqueline are on the rise gaining followers and support.
+Creators, Ilana Jacqueline, are on the rise gaining followers and support.

 Disability services office